 PBUCC President and CEO Brian R. Bodager added, “MFVI underscores our mission to provide the Church with valued services leading to greater financial security and wellness.
 This program is an excellent tool for authorized ministers to address financial challenges head-on.”

-MFVI is made possible by a $1 million grant awarded to PBUCC last December from the Lilly Endowment’s National Initiative to Address Economic Challenges Facing Pastoral Leaders.
-Here is a summary of the program elements:
+The initial phase of MFVI was made possible by a $1 million grant awarded to PBUCC from the Lilly Endowment’s National Initiative to Address Economic Challenges Facing Pastoral Leaders.
+In November 2019, PBUCC was one of 20 organizations selected to receive a second $1 million grant to expand the reach of the program.